arumullayaswanth/Terraform-Automated-Setup/Terraform Configuration.md

 4. **Security Groups & Key Pair for EC2**:
    - You might need to add a security group and key pair for SSH access.

+## ✅ Best Practices & Recommendations
+- **S3 Bucket Naming**: Ensure the bucket name is unique across AWS.
+- **EBS Volume Availability Zone**: Match the availability zone with the EC2 instance.
+- **IAM User Naming**: Ensure unique IAM user names in your AWS account.
+- **Security Groups & Key Pair for EC2**: Add a security group and key pair for SSH access.
+- **Check AMI Availability**: Make sure the AMI ID is available in your AWS region.

+Would you like additional enhancements like attaching the EBS volume to the EC2 instance? 🚀

 ## Running Terraform Commands
 ```sh
 # Initialize Terraform